RemyMagnon/LudovaTech-robotics-project/README.md

 # LudovaTech-robotics-project

 This is the robotics project I worked on in high school as captain of the robotics team.
-It consists of building two small autonomous robots designed to play soccer against another team of two robots.
+It consists of building two autonomous robots designed to play soccer against another team of two robots.

 ## **Details of the project:**